-Our dental office has helped many moms and babies improve their breastfeeding relationship when lip and tongue-ties are present.
+Our dental office has helped hundreds of moms and babies improve their breastfeeding relationship when lip and tongue-ties are present.
 We have become passionate about helping identify lip ties and tongue-ties, treating them when needed, and providing ongoing support and resources.
 In the Tri-State area, we are lucky to have awesome lactation support in our local support groups and from our local IBCLCs.

 Dr. Kristen Berning provides support for breastfeeding moms dealing with lip and tongue ties.
 She uses a LightScalpel CO2 laser to perform lip and tongue tie revision, including posterior tongue ties.
 She also treats children, teens and adults with lip and tongue ties.
 Her office is located at 4200 Asbury Road, Dubuque, IA 52002.
 Many patients travel from Iowa, Illinois, and Wisconsin to her office for tongue tie assessments and treatment.
 To schedule an exam or ask questions about the lip and tongue tie procedure with Dr. Kristen Berning please call us at 563-556-2711 or contact us online.